Skip to Main Content

 • What are your Core Values?

-During the Goal Setting Session, you’ll roll up your sleeves and establish a set of goals that will help you navigate the journey associated with turning your Vision into reality.
-I recommend holding this meeting 2–4 weeks after your Vision Setting Session.
-Begin by reviewing the work from the Vision Setting Session.
+During the Goal Setting Meeting, you’ll roll up your sleeves and establish a set of goals that will help you navigate the journey associated with turning your vision into reality.
+I recommend holding this meeting 2–4 weeks after your Vision Setting Meeting.
+Begin by reviewing the work from the Vision Setting Meeting.
 For each Focus Filter, go over the answer you came up with.
 Read them out loud and listen to how they sound.
 If you and your SLT don’t love them, work on them.
 But don’t dwell on them — spend no more than 90 minutes.
 Then, move on to the following:

 3-Year Goals